How to reduce the risk of burst pipes

 Where can I find my stop tap?

-If you've never had to use your stop tap or stopcock before, it's not unusual to have no clue where it is.
-As a general guide, most internal stop taps are located close to where your water supply pipe enters your home.
+If you've never had to use your stopcock before, you may have no idea where it is.
+As a general rule, most internal stop taps are located close to where your water supply pipe enters your home.

-The exact location of your stop tap will inevitably vary – it depends in part on the type of property you have and when it was built - but there are some places where stop taps are commonly located.
+The exact location of your stopcock will inevitably vary.
+It depends in part on the type of property you have and when it was built.
+There are some obvious places to look though.
 These include:

 In a downstairs cloakroom or WC